 An increasing sense of uncertainty about their near future (Martínez; Rodríguez y Velásquez, 2020), due to the continuous governmental announcements mandating social distance from their peers, restrictions on spaces and time frames, as well as the often improvised plans to reduce the student-to-teacher ratio, and put measures that “should have been planned months in advance” (Jiménez, 2020).
 This uncertainty is also connected to the economic backlash experienced by their families, who are facing increasing unemployment, intense telework hours, and lack of child-care (Nanclares 2020; Maqueda, 2020).

 An intense need to cope with the challenges that their LGBTQA+ identity presents during the pandemic (Leap et al, 2007; Richards, 2010), prompting youth to search for support from people other than their family members or mates.
 This support could come from educational professionals and from children's and youth’s services, or even from activists.
-This need to diversify their sources of support derives from the absence of other more “natural” or immediate sources, which are not always available (Platero, 2014; Moody & Grant Smith, 2013).
+This need to diversify their sources of support derives from the absence of other more immediate sources, which are not always available (Platero, 2014; Moody & Grant Smith, 2013).
 Nonetheless, these professionals have been focused on responding to the COVID-19 emergency and often have not been available to offer this kind of specific support, nor have they necessarily had the training or the will to do so.

 But what are Children’s and Youth’s Services Departments supposed to do?